 Your pet will be placed in a small chamber where the heat will reduce its body to ash.
 The bones will be further reduced to ash.
 The ashes will be carefully placed in a small plastic bag until further directions for disposal are received.

-At this point, you can choose the urn in which your pet will rest.
+At this point, you can choose the urn in which they will rest.
 It takes a few days, but you should have your pet’s ashes returned to you by at least ten days to two weeks.

 ?
 Is It Better To Cremate Or Bury A Pet?